About

 My oil paintings are made using a rub-out technique, revealing forms through erasure and light.
 These works lean into atmospheric, ghostly impressions, soft tonal shifts, and a dreamlike quality that speaks to transience and emotional resonance.

 Collage allows me to engage with found imagery and photography, weaving together fragments into visually layered narratives.
 Themes of identity, transformation, playfulness, and quiet tension recur.
-Across both mediums, I look to create space—for ambiguity, emotional resonance, and connection.
+Across both mediums, I look to create space - for ambiguity, emotional resonance, and connection.

-Art is my way of thinking, processing, and finding meaning.
 I hope it offers others a moment to pause, to feel, and to see something of themselves within the quiet.

 Selected Exhibitions